EMERGING MARKETS-Brazil stocks at record high, but Latam FX subdued by virus woes

 Brazil's real rose 1.2% on Friday, tracking a rise in prices of iron ore, one of the country's top exports.
 But it was set for its worst week since late-September.
 IRONORE/

-While most emerging market currencies are expected to benefit from a vaccine-driven economic recovery eventually this year, they still face near-term headwinds from disruptions caused by the virus.
+"Rising new virus cases and fiscal tightening mean that the early months of this year will be much more difficult for the economy," said William Jackson, chief emerging markets economist at Capital Economics.

-For the day, most Latam currencies apart from the real edged higher.
-The MSCI's index of regional currencies was set to lose more than 2% this week.
+MSCI's index of regional currencies .MILA00000CUS was set to lose 0.8% this week.

 The U.S. dollar also saw increased buying after data showed the economy shed jobs for the first time in eight months.